pinohu/DYNASTY/empire-bible/checklists/s-corp-election-checklist.md

 ## 1. Eligibility Check
 - [ ] **Domestic**: Is the entity a domestic LLC?
 (Yes)
 - [ ] **Shareholders**: Are all members individuals or eligible trusts?
 (Yes, PNR Holdings is a disregarded entity owned by a Trust, usually eligible, but verify with CPA.
-Often S-Corps are owned by individuals. *Correction*: An LLC owned by a Partnership (PNR) cannot be an S-Corp. **CRITICAL**: CXI LLC must be owned by Ikechukwu/Judith directly or by a QSST/ESBT trust to be an S-Corp. *Adjustment*: If PNR owns it, PNR must be the S-Corp, or CXI must be owned by you directly. *Assumption for this checklist*: You own CXI directly or via eligible trust.*)
+Often S-Corps are owned by individuals. *Correction*: An LLC owned by a Partnership (PNR) cannot be an S-Corp. **CRITICAL**: CXI LLC must be owned by Ikechukwu/Judith Huchukwuyem Ohu directly or by a QSST/ESBT trust to be an S-Corp. *Adjustment*: If PNR owns it, PNR must be the S-Corp, or CXI must be owned by you directly. *Assumption for this checklist*: You own CXI directly or via eligible trust.*)
 - [ ] **Number**: Are there fewer than 100 shareholders?
 (Yes)
 - [ ] **Stock**: Is there only one class of stock?
 (Yes)